bousquetfrederic/buy_ovh/README.md

 To know what does what, read the code.
 If that file does not exist, default values are used.

+The colour coding is in the code.
+Red is unavailable.
+Green and yellow are available.
+Etc.

 Once you have chosen a server that happens to be available, press CTRL-C to stop the infinite loop.
 Then you can chose which server you want, and if you want to generate the invoice or pay with your favourite method.

+You can also toggle the display of some stuff.

 If you end up buying a 600€ server, it's not the script fault, it's yours, because this is just a random python script you found on the internet.
 I have only tested with OVH France.